codingadventures/LeGo2-Fan-Control/README.md

-<p>Tired of your Legion Go 2 fan revving up all the time, even when you're just browsing or playing light games?
+<p>Tired of your Legion Go 2 fan revving up and down at high speeds regardless of light or heavy games?
 Existing fan control applications don't let you override the hardware's minimum fan speeds.
 Frustrated by this I built a tool that bypasses this limitation.</p>

 <br>